chubetho/Bachelor_Thesis/chapters/experimental.typ

 #pagebreak()
 == Developer Workflow Optimization

 To enhance the developer workflow, a scaffold script is implemented to streamline the creation of new micro frontend applications.
 Initially, a `.template` directory is established to store the templates for the micro frontend application and the pipeline configuration file.
-Following this, a lightweight command line interface (CLI) is implemented to prompt the developer for the location and prefix of the micro frontend.
+Following this, a command line interface (CLI) is implemented to prompt the developer for the location and prefix of the micro frontend.
 The corresponding Dockerfile is then generated, and necessary updates are made to the `docker-compose.yml` file.
 Finally, the script asks whether to install dependencies or perform the build process.

 #show image: it => block(radius: 5pt, clip: true)[#it]
 #grid(
   columns: (1fr, 1.5fr),
   column-gutter: 10pt,
   figure(
-    caption: [`.template` directory's structure.],
+    caption: [Structure of the `.template` directory.],
     [
       ```
       .templates